Misfits-Rebels-Outcasts/Nodef/documentation/ChainingBlendingCompositingCoreImageCIFilters.md

 ## Background for a wrapper Library

-Core Image CIFilter is already a library that we should use on its own.
+Core Image CIFilter by itself is already a full fledged library that we are able to use independently.
 Furthermore, we often find ourselves referring to the open-source [Filterpedia](https://github.com/FlexMonkey/Filterpedia) project by Simon Gladman for implementation details.
-We already have everything that we need.
-So, why bother with a library?
+With these, we should already have everything that we need.
+So, why bother with another library?

 There may be times when we need to go beyond just chaining a few CIFilter.
 We may need to chain filters, blend the output with another image, and then apply more filters to achieve the desired result.
 Or in other words, we may need to apply some kind of node graph to get the effect we wanted.
 As graphics developers, we often find ourselves in this programmatical chaining and blending process repeatedly.